qua-platform/quam/docs/index.md

 QuAM is not just a tool but a gateway to streamlined and efficient quantum computing:
 <div class="grid" markdown>

-- **Component-Based Setup:** Utilize a standard set of QuAM components like Mixers and IQChannels to digitally represent and manipulate your quantum environment.
+- **Component-Based Setup:** Utilize a standard set of QuAM components like [Mixers][quam.components.hardware.Mixer] and [IQChannels][quam.components.channels.IQChannel] to digitally represent and manipulate your quantum environment.
 - **Automated Configuration:** Automatically generate the necessary QUA configuration from your QuAM setup, simplifying the transition from design to deployment.
-- **Extensibility:** Easily extend QuAM with custom classes to accommodate complex quantum setups, providing flexibility and power in your quantum computing applications.
+- **Extensibility:** Easily extend QuAM with [custom classes](components/custom-components.md) to accommodate complex quantum setups, providing flexibility and power in your quantum computing applications.
 - **State Management:** Effortlessly save and load your QuAM state, enabling consistent results and reproducibility in experiments.

 ```python